What is an invasive Streptococcus pneumoniae infection?

 The incubation period varies.
 Signs and symptoms of infection can occur within 1-3 days after exposure, but may occur long after exposure.

-How is S. pneumoniae infection identified?
+How is S. pneumoniae diagnosed?

 What is the treatment for S. pneumoniae infection?